oracion7/Flow4SR/README.md

-# Flow4SR: Flow Matching for Sequential Recommendation
+# Behavior-Conditioned Flow Matching via Adaptive Vector Field for Generative Sequential Recommendation

 ## 💡 About

 This repository hosts the official implementation of the paper:

-**"Flow4SR: Flow Matching for Sequential Recommendation"**
+**"Behavior-Conditioned Flow Matching via Adaptive Vector Field for Generative Sequential Recommendation"**

 ## 🚀 Status